lignumaqua/docker-osrm-backend/README.md

 ### Updates by Lignumaqua

+1. Added Curl to Docker file.
+Not present in OSRM Source Docker.
-Changed sh file to use Curl rather than wget which is no longer available in the OSRM Docker.
+2. Changed sh file to use Curl rather than wget.
+3. On startup checks for existence of either .osrm.hsgr from osrm.contract or osrm.mldgr from osrm.customize before downloading and extracting a new osm file.